natalieagus/50002/docs/FPGA/fpga_applesilicon.md

 ### Updating Java Version

-The newest Alchitry Labs V2 requires Java 22 or newer.
-You need to upgrade your java version to run it.
+The newest Alchitry Labs V2 requires Java 22 or newer at the time of this writing.
+The VM comes with Java 23.
+However, should it require newer version of Java, then you might need to upgrade your java version to run it.
 First, go to [Oracle website](docs/FPGA/images/Screenshot 2025-02-13 at 4.03.48 PM.png) and download the latest java:

 <img src="{{ site.baseurl }}/docs/FPGA/images/Screenshot 2025-02-13 at 4.03.48 PM.png"  class="center_seventy"/>